 Plants have evolved over millions of years to exploit sunlight’s full spectrum to power photosynthesis for growth and to regulate various developmental processes.

 Plants grown outdoors are subject to varying amounts of these wavelengths depending on their geographic location.
-But, plants grown indoors under artificial lighting have not been exposed to natural UV.
-Traditional grow-lights focused on providing energy purely in the Photosynthetically Active Radiation (PAR) 400 to 700 nm region and provided lots of photons at the ‘red-end’ of the spectrum, but they lacked the spectral content essential for the development of important plant characteristics.
-Incorporating the UV420 plasma grow-light as part of a traditional grow-lighting system, it is possible to create full-spectrum lighting and replicate the optimum geographic/climatic conditions to enable plant growth anywhere.
+Plants grown indoors under artificial lighting have not been exposed to natural UV.
+Traditional grow-lights focused on providing lots of photons at the ‘red-end’ of the Photosynthetically Active Radiation (PAR) region 400 to 700 nm.
+However, they lacked the energy from the blue-end of PAR and beyond that are essential to maximise a plant's development and a crops yield.

 HEP Plasma Lighting Technology